 The concept that knowledge is given in the form of infallible statements will allow us to union all new discoveries of knowledge with older ones, without any risk of the new ones invalidating the previous ones.
-Rather, it will be explanatory models of knowledge (fallible) that would or could be invalidated by new knowledge (infallible).
+Rather, it will be explanatory models of knowledge that would or could be invalidated (fallible) by new knowledge (infallible).
 Contributions of new knowledge to a lexicon will thus be incremental by guarantee.

 Here, we understand halting programs as a descriptive language, similar in expressive power to any other Turing complete language, such as say english.
 But unlike english, using halting programs makes the description of each unit of knowledge completely free of ambiguities.
 And ambiguities are of course antithetical to knowledge.
 General translations between all Turing languages exists, and so we do not lose any expressive power by using them, over any other choice of language.
 For instance, any mathematical problem can be reformulated as a statement regarding the halting status of a program via the Curry-Howard correspondence.
+We will give more examples as appropriate and as we detail the idea further.